Healthy Weight In Pregnancy

 Look at our ‘Eat Well in Pregnancy’ page.

-You will probably have heard that being overweight in pregnancy increases some risks to you and your baby.
+You may have heard that being overweight in pregnancy increases some risks to you and your baby.

 It is important that you get the right support from the start to keep risks as low as possible.

-- Book with your midwife as early as you can.
+- Book an appointment with your midwife as early as you can

 - Don’t put yourself on a diet -it might make it harder to get all the different vitamins and minerals you and your baby need.